floodfx/hotdogjs/README.md

    * Web Workers

 ## Why should you use Hotdogjs?
+ * You get the power of server-side routing, templating, state management, and security and want a framework that isn't shoehorned into a server-first approach
+ * You have heard about the power of Phoenix LiveViews and wished there was a javascript implementation

 ## Why should you NOT use Hotdogjs?
  * Hotdogjs is not ideal for static sites.
 It requires a server to run